 Students Must Certify in the Application Process

-(1) Ability to Make Payments in Bitcoin: Effective January 1, 2016 for all new students, all payments for educational services, tuition/books, and other administrative fees must be paid with Bitcoin.
-Bitcoin is the new international currency and, more than that, Bitcoin is an international payment system that will allow our students to make payments across borders at a fraction of typical wire costs.
+(1) Students are encouraged to Make Payments in Bitcoin: Bitcoin is the new international currency and, more than that, Bitcoin is an international payment system that will allow our students to make payments across borders at a fraction of typical wire costs.
 Moreover, with many of the new Bitcoin payment services, students can make payments in Bitcoin without actually having to hold Bitcoin currency, as necessary funds are deducted from your bank account or debit card and converted automatically to the appropriate amount of Bitcoin currency.
-As a new student at a modern internet based institution, you should be receptive to new modern ways of doing things, and so, you must learn this new system and get yourself ready to use it.
+As a new student at a modern internet based institution, you should be receptive to new modern ways of doing things, and so you are encouraged to learn this new system and get yourself ready to use it.
 Our helpful guide is here: 2017 Coinbase Bitcoin Handbook.
-For those students having difficulty with arranging for a Bitcoin payment service after trying, or in a country not served well by bitcoin, an additional payment option in the nature of an international bank wire will be provided to you in your Invoice upon Acceptance into the program.
+For those students having difficulty with arranging for a Bitcoin payment service, or in a country not served well by bitcoin, additional payment options in the nature of domestic or international bank wires are always provided to you in your Invoice upon Acceptance into the program.

 (2) Technical Computer Requirements: Because we are a virtual university, it is necessary for each student to have adequate hardware and software, either personally or via study at a local library or local university/ college library, or at an internet cafe.
 At a minimum, your equipment must be able to run one or more of the latest web browsers (Chrome, Firefox, or Safari).
 Because we make use of many online videos for lectures and demonstrations, the ability to view videos that play smoothly without jerking and “buffering” delays is a must.
 A student should get his/her equipment organized for downloading of videos from the internet.
 There are many free “video downloaders” available (such as ant.com, or realplayer downloader), and the web browsers sometimes provide video downloading as a free add-on extension.
 So, please check into this and be sure your set up is sufficient.
 The ability to move large files around (such as for downloading texts and materials) is also essential and requires a fast internet connection.
 A dial up connection will not be effective, and we do not believe that our program can be completed with only a dial-up connection.
 We recommend the fastest connection you have available, which should be at least DSL or ASDL.
 Lastly, your software must include the ability to convert all of your work, handwritten drawings, images and so forth into PDF format for submission.
 Only PDF format, the international standard is permitted.
 Doc files are not accepted.